JennEYoon/learn-mldl/books/exercises/README.md

       and extend them for my datasciY.com postings.

   1. Deep Learning python book -- main focus for next 2 months.
+      * Exercises moved to "deep-learning" repo.

   1. Introduction to Statistical Learning with R (ISLR) -- review.

   1. Effective Python 2nd ed book -- supplimental

   1. Fluent Python c 2015, Luciano Ramalho. -- supplimental
+      * Exercises moved to own folder in "learn-mldl" repo, "fluetnpy" folder.
       Mainly Python 3.4 and doctest
       (getter and setter not used in 3.7+)